databricks/databricks-cli/README.rst

 ``databricks configure --token``.
 After following the prompts, your access credentials will be stored in the file ``~/.databrickscfg``.

-Read :ref:`token-management` for more information about Databricks Access Tokens.
+Read `Token Management <https://docs.databricks.com/api/latest/authentication.html#token-management>`_ for more information about Databricks Access Tokens.

 Workspace CLI Examples
 -----------------------
 The implemented commands for the Workspace CLI can be listed by running ``databricks workspace -h``.
 Commands are run by appending them to ``databricks workspace``.
 To make it easier to use the workspace CLI, feel free to alias ``databricks workspace`` to something shorter.
-For more information reference :ref:`alias_databricks_cli`.
+For more information reference `Aliasing Command Groups <https://github.com/andrewmchen/databricks-cli/tree/docs#aliasing-command-groups>`_.

 .. code::